devops329/devops/instruction/awsS3Deployment/awsS3Deployment.md

    ![Create role](createRole.png)

 1. Add the `Audience` to be sts.amazonaws.com from the dropdown.
-1. Add the `GitHub organization` to be you GitHub account name.
+1. Add the `GitHub organization` to be your GitHub account name.
 1. Add the `GitHub repository` for your fork of the `jwt-pizza` repository.
 1. Add the `GitHub branch` to be main.

    ![Web identity](webIdentity.png)

 1. Press `Next`.
-1. Add permissions by entering the name of the policy you created. (e.g. `jwt-pizza-ci-deployment`).
+1. Add permissions by entering the name of the policy you created (e.g. `jwt-pizza-ci-deployment`).

    ![Policy permissions](policyPermissions.png)